 We work closely with parents and value their support in modelling and reinforcing our school values.
-Depending on the severity of the incident, we inform parents and work together to improve the child's behaviour and understanding of what has happened.
+We always inform parents about an incident involving their child.
 Parents, if you have any queries or uncertainties about how an incident has been handled, please come and talk to us.
 We want to work as a team with our families and always value feedback.